IBM-Security/verify-keycloak-integration/hld.md

 * Integration/setup steps, guiding Alice through using the Keycloak admin console to integrate one of more custom authenticators
 * Walkthrough of sample integration(s)

+## 10. Open Questions

+1. What is the backing Keycloak directory technology?
+LDAP?
+Database?
+This may have implications on how we lookup Keycloak users when matching them up to Cloud Identity resources.

+2. When performing the IBM Verify registration flow, is QR Code scanning the only way a user can complete the registration?
+It is not unforeseeable that a user does not have the camera functionality working on their device, which could hinder their ability to complete the IBM Verify registration process.

+> According to the [IBM Verify documentation](https://www.ibm.com/support/pages/ibm-verify-user-guide), there is also support for a manual entry option as an alternative to scanning a QR code.
+According to the corresponding [Cloud Identity API](https://afbruch-demo.ice.ibmcloud.com/developer/explorer/#!/Authenticators/initiateAuthenticator), this manual entry code is included the response payload to the registration initiation request.
+So it looks like a manual entry option is also supported.

+> However, when trying this out on my iPhone, I am only presented with the "Scan a QR Code" option.
+I do not get the option to do manual entry.
+This will have to be verified.

+> Whether or not manual entry is included in the initial registration flow is TBD, but we know that it is supposed to be supported by IBM Verify and the corresponding Cloud Identity APIs.

 # DOCUMENT PROPERTIES